 It could take up to three (3) months to process degrees and certificates.
-Students will be able to pick up their degrees at the Student Services Office once available.
+Students will be able to pick up their degrees in the Admissions & Records Office.

 Note: Degrees and certificates will not be conferred until after all degree requirements are met.